Developing Christian Leaders

 What is your favorite class?
-My favorite class is any type of history class.
+My favorite class is Anatomy and Physiology.

 What is the most challenging part of being a senior?
-The most challenging part about being a senior is dealing with the stress of finding colleges and really figuring out what you want to do with your life.
+The most challenging part of being a senior is realizing that I have to start to learn to do most things on my own.

 What advice do you have for incoming freshmen?
 I would tell the incoming freshmen to participate in as many school events as you can, because if you do not you will miss out on so much fun.
 I would also tell them to not stress so much, and have fun in high school.